 - Favorite intensifiers (very, really, absolutely, quite, fairly)

-- Conjunction preferences (but vs. however, and vs. moreover, so vs. therefore)
+- Conjunction preferences (but vs. however, and vs. also, so vs. so)

 - Vocabulary level (common words vs. specialized or unusual choices)